Oklahoma City: Race and ethnicity

 According to the 2020 census, the racial composition of Oklahoma City was as follows: White or European American 49.5%, Hispanic or Latino 21.3%, Black or African American 13.8%, Asian 4.6%, Native American 2.8%, Native Hawaiian and Other Pacific Islander 0.2%, other race 0.4%, and two or more races (non-Hispanic) 7.6%.
-Its population has diversified since 1940's census, where 90.4% of the population was non-Hispanic white.
+Its population has diversified since the 1940s census, where 90.4% was non-Hispanic white.
+An analysis in 2017 found Oklahoma City to be the 8th least racially segregated significant city in the United States.

+Of the 20 largest US cities, Oklahoma City has the second-highest percentage of the population reporting two or more races on the Census, 7.6%, second to 8.9% in New York City.

+2020

 Metropolitan statistical area

 Oklahoma City is the principal city of the eight-county Oklahoma City metropolitan statistical Area in Central Oklahoma and is the state's largest urbanized area.
-As of 2015, the metropolitan area was the 41st largest in the nation based on population.
+As of 2015, the metro area was the 41st largest in the nation based on population.

 Religion

-The Association of Religion Data Archives in 2020 reported that the Southern Baptist Convention was the city and metropolitan area's largest Christian tradition with 213,008 members, Christianity being the area's predominant religion.
+The Association of Religion Data Archives in 2020 reported that the Southern Baptist Convention was the city and metropolitan area's most prominent Christian tradition with 213,008 members, Christianity being the area's predominant religion.
 Non/interdenominational Protestants were the second largest tradition with 195,158 members.
 The Roman Catholic Church claimed 142,491 adherents throughout the metropolitan region and Pentecostals within the Assemblies of God USA numbered 48,470.
 The remainder of Christians in the area held to predominantly Evangelical Christian beliefs in numerous evangelical Protestant denominations.
 Outside of Christendom, there were 4,230 practitioners of Hinduism and 2,078 Mahayana Buddhists.
 An estimated 8,904 residents practiced Islam during this study.